DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 * New raw data has been added for the project [Defining human mesenchymal and epithelial heterogeneity in response to oral inflammatory disease.](https://data.humancellatlas.org/explore/projects/783c9952-a4ae-4106-a6ce-56f20ce27f88) as part of the [HCA Oral & Craniofacial Biological Network](https://www.humancellatlas.org/biological-networks/).
-* The first onychofibroblasts dataset has been added to the DCP as part of the project [Single cell RNAseq of human nail unit defines RSPO4 onychofibroblasts and SPINK6 nail epithelium](https://data.humancellatlas.org/explore/projects/bd7104c9-a950-490e-9472-7d41c6b11c62).
+* The first onychofibroblasts dataset has been added to the HCA Data Portal as part of the project [Single cell RNAseq of human nail unit defines RSPO4 onychofibroblasts and SPINK6 nail epithelium](https://data.humancellatlas.org/explore/projects/bd7104c9-a950-490e-9472-7d41c6b11c62).
 * New patch-seq data is available in the project [Cryopreservation and post-thaw characterization of dissociated human islet cells](https://data.humancellatlas.org/explore/projects/8559a8ed-5d8c-4fb6-bde8-ab639cebf03c).
-* A content description for contributor- and DCP-generated matrices is now available on each Data Portal project's matrix download page.
+* A content description for contributor- and HCA Data Portal-generated matrices is now available on each Data Portal project's matrix download page.
 * The submitted and last updated dates are added to the projects list and Data Portal Explore page.
 We will make this sortable by this field in a future release.
-* New and updated projects for the latest DCP Platform release are now indicated next to the project name on the Explore page (as shown below).
+* New and updated projects for the latest HCA Data Portal Platform release are now indicated next to the project name on the Explore page (as shown below).

   ![](./_images/updated_projects.png)